MAH-LLB 2026: Exam Overview

 - Coding-Decoding

-- Statement and conclusion
+- Statement and Conclusion / Assumption

-- Strengthening and weakening arguments
+- Strengthening and Weakening Arguments

-- Cause and effect
+- Cause and Effect

 Important topics include: